satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 feedback cycle, we could have experienced more of the real-world challenges of such an open review system.
 When implemented on a large scale, we expect that individual bias and selfish motives would be washed out by the efforts of numerous reviewers.
-To respond to an overwhelming critical feedback, we co
+To respond to overwhelming critical feedback, we coul

 Rather than expect a consensus, metrics would quantify the quality of the reviews to help make a decision about publication of the article.